eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 with, or prejudging the legislative process.

-The Recommendation foresees that the Toolbox is developed by Member States’ experts in the eIDAS Expert Group[^4] in close coordination with the Commission and, where relevant for the functioning of the European Digital Identity (EUDI) Wallet infrastructure, other concerned public and private sector parties.
+The Recommendation foresees that the Toolbox is developed by Member States' experts in the eIDAS Expert Group[^4] in close coordination with the Commission and, where relevant for the functioning of the European Digital Identity (EUDI) Wallet infrastructure, other concerned public and private sector parties.